 B-On Water sheens were consistent in observed locations, but the number of sheens observed declined with time.
 Two sheen samples collected within the B-On Water monitoring area did not resemble crude oil from the Pegasus Pipeline and may be associated with urban runoff and/or biogenic activity (see table below).
-About 50 percent of the observed sheens were non-brittle, and oil spots (0.1 to 1 inch in diameter) were observed with 15 sheen locations in the channel between the heavy vegetation in this monitoring area, indicating that some sheens may contain crude oil.
-Sheens observed in the downstream B-On Water area did not appear to contain crude oil.
+About 53 percent of the observed sheens were non-brittle, and oil spots (0.05 to 1 inch in diameter) were observed at 16 sheen locations in the channel between the heavy vegetation in this monitoring area, indicating that some sheens may resemble crude oil.
+Sheens observed in the downstream B-On Water area did not resemble crude oil.